aleb2000/kundervolt/ftoa/README.md

+# FloatToAscii

 Library to convert floats to strings taken from https://github.com/koendv/FloatToAscii

 Thanks to Koen De Vleeschauwer.

-His code is published under the following license.

 # License

+The code in this directory is published under the following license:

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,